 Upheaval takes place when the foundation rises in an area as opposed to settling where the foundation sinks.
 This happens because of increased moisture content in clay soil or in a foundation that hasn’t been properly designed.
 If your countertops, floors, and walls are no longer at the same level, it is a sign your foundation is having an upheaval.

-To deal with upheaval, it is good to use Potential Vertical Rise (PVR) before starting to construct your home.
-If you’re already residing in a home, ensure you have a good drainage system.
+To limit the potential of upheaval, it is good to use Potential Vertical Rise (PVR) before starting to construct your home.
+If you’re already residing in a home, ensure you have a good drainage system and water maintenance to avoid increased moisture content in the soil surrounding your home.
 Upheaval is commonly associated with moisture and plastic soils such as clay.

 Foundation Cracks

 Foundation cracks happen as a result of many factors that include upheaval and settlement.
 When the foundation cracks, it causes separation at the joints allowing water, moisture or bugs to enter a home.
-What begins as a hairline crack can become a bigger complication.
+What begins as a hairline crack can become a bigger complication which leads to extensive repairs.

 The best thing to do is to regularly inspect the foundation to see if there are any cracks.
 Should you realize the cracks are bigger than 1/16 of an inch, urgent measures need to be taken.
-It is a good idea to call a foundation specialist to examine and advise you on the extent of the problem.
+It is a good idea to call a foundation specialist, like Granite Foundation Repair, to examine and advise you on the extent of the problem.
 In this case, they will initiate preventive measures to fix the crack to prevent further damage.

 Settling

 Settling is a common phenomenon that happens in all homes.
 It is a natural process whereby a home gradually sinks into the ground.
-The problem with settling is it can cause foundation complications in your building.
-When foundation issues fail to be addressed in good time, they can cause serious damage to your home.
+While settling can be normal especially with a new build, the problem with settling is it can cause foundation complications in your building.
+When foundation issues fail to be addressed in good time, they can cause serious damage to your home, such as crooked floors, uneven walls and counters, and cracks.

 If your house has cracks in the walls, bricks, and windows or if your doors stick, you need to call a professional as these are signs of a foundation problem.
 Installation of piles or helical piers is the most common remedy for settling as they offer strong support and prevent it from further settling.